Shaked/php.tools/README.md

 	// comment
 	doSomething();
 ```
-- It does not add implicit curly braces for block statements, like do..while, while, for and foreach
+- It handles some implicit block statements and adds the missing curly braces.
+It is still incomplete, but consistent when it works.
 ```
 	if ($condition)
 		$a;